Thomas Pelham-Clinton, 3rd Duke of Newcastle-under-Lyme1

 Major Hon.
 Sir Francis Charles Stanhope was born on 29 September 1788.1 He was the son of General Charles Stanhope, 3rd Earl of Harrington and Jane Fleming.1 He married Hannah Wilson, daughter of James Wilson.1 He died on 9 October 1862 at age 74.1

-He gained the rank of Major in the service of the 1st Life Guards.1 He was invested as a Knight Commander, Hanoverian Order (K.C.H.).1
+He gained the rank of Major in the 1st Life Guards.1 He was appointed Knight Commander, Hanoverian Order (K.C.H.)1

 Children of Major Hon.
 Sir Francis Charles Stanhope and Hannah Wilson